indukurimkv/Autonomous-Environment-Exploration-Unity/readmes/run_example.md

 # Running the Nav2 + slam_toolbox Example
+**Note: portions of this page were modified from the [original unity nav2 slam project](https://github.com/Unity-Technologies/Robotics-Nav2-SLAM-Example)**
 **Table of Contents**
 - [Start RViz in the Docker container](#start-rviz-in-the-docker-container)
     - [(Optional) Launching ROS2 components manually](#optional-launching-ros2-components-manually)